samuelvanderwaal/metaboss/docs-src/src/airdrop.md

 ```bash
 metaboss airdrop sol  -c <PATH_TO_CACHE_FILE> -n devnet
 ```

+The command will first check the status of all the failed transactions to ensure they were not already successful before re-running them which should prevent any double-sends.

 If transactions continuously fail you should look at the errors in the cache file and determine the cause.